Need a lift?

 If you’ve been a gig worker for the past few years, you may have a sense of what that means for your income and taxes when it comes time to file.
 However, if you’re one of the tens of thousands of new workers driving, delivering food, walking dogs, or performing any number of odd jobs, you may have a few questions.

 Which tax forms do you need?
 What is deductible, and what isn’t?

 In the spirit of tax season, we’re here to help walk you through the basics of filing taxes as a rideshare driver.
 There’s a lot to cover, but it’s actually a lot easier than you may think!

-The rules that apply to your situation may vary based on the type of work you’re performing.
+The rules that apply to your situation may vary based on the type of work you’re performing, from rideshare drivers to other gig workers.
 However, a lot of the rules will apply to everyone.
 There’s a lot to learn an

 No. Although you perform daily or weekly work for your company, for tax purposes, you are legally not considered an employee.

 For example, when you begin driving for Lyft, you are considered an independent contractor.
 This is different than, say, someone who works for Lyft as an accountant.
 Lyft pays employer payroll taxes, provides health insurance, and pays for other infrastructural accommodations.
-As a freelance contractor, you have more flexibility, but this also means Lyft doesn’t pay for things like payroll taxes and health insurance coverage.
+As a freelance contractor, you may have more flexibility.
+But this also means Lyft doesn’t pay for things like payroll taxes and health insurance coverage.